kegnet/photon-thermistor/README.md

 ### Troubleshooting

 * If the temperature reported by the thermistor is a very small negative number, around -140, the circuit is open or thermistor is not connected.
-* If the temperature reported by the thermistor is a very high number, such as 650, the thermistor is likely connected without the 10k ohm resistor.
+* If the temperature reported by the thermistor is a very high number, such as 650, the thermistor is likely connected without the series resistor.
 * Be sure your connection is Vcc -> seriesResistor -> thermistor -> ground, and your A0 pin is connect between seriesResistor and thermistor.
 It will not work otherwise.